RobinTheMan/security-voice-control-car/README.md

 This link should hopefully help guide you into the specifics of your car and how to connect to it

 Once you connect to it this could should run if you just execute it with little changes needed to the Arduino IDE

+The program should run fine and after a bit of adjusting it should be able to pick up your voice and you can start giving it commands